 The cresent blade broke with the first use.

-The cresent style blade was designed for use on standard loop strap fasteners, the style typically found on older traditional helmets.
+The cresent style blade that were standard on the FMx2 was designed for use on standard loop strap fasteners, the style typically found on older traditional helmets.
 The cresent blade will not hold up to the forces required to cut through the more modern fasteners.
 The FMx3 now comes standard with a more robust replaceable friction-reducing cleaver blade.
 Visit our FMx3 Official Suppliers to order a blade replacement kit that comes complete with 3 cleaver blades and a changing wrench.

 The FMx3 locks-up when force is applied to the handles.